 - This style lets you make the window transparent, with only text and buttons displayed.
 You can set up the color of the text.

-- If you select this style, a random skin will be selected each time Hot Alarm Clock is launched.
+- If you select this style, a random appearance theme will be selected each time Hot Alarm Clock is launched.

 - You can specify a font for displaying text.
 You can only select a font name and a font style: bold, underline, or italic.
 The font color and size will be set automatically.

-- This option is only available for timers in the Analog mode.
-It lets you choose a color for filling the segment corresponding to the time remaining before the end of countdown.
+- This option is only available for countdowns in the Round mode.
+It lets you choose a color for filling the segment corresponding to the time remaining before the end of the countdown.

 - Show captions

 - Checking this checkbox will display explanatory text for digit groups, tick marks, and so on.

 - The floating window will display the alarm time at the bottom if you check this checkbox.